 - communicate clearly and confidently in a variety of contexts

 - develop logical, critical and creative thinking, and patience and persistence in problem-solving

 - employ and refine their powers of abstraction and generalization

 - apply and transfer skills to alternative situations, to other areas of knowledge, and to future developments

 - appreciate how developments in technology and mathematics have influenced each other

 - appreciate the moral, social, and ethical implications arising from the work of mathematicians and the applications of mathematics

 - appreciate the international dimension in mathematics through an awareness of the universality of mathematics and its multicultural and historical perspectives

 - appreciate the contribution of mathematics to other disciplines and as a particular “area of knowledge” in the TOK course.

-The Mathematics Higher Level course caters to students with a good background in mathematics who are competent in a range of analytical and technical skills.
-The majority of these students will be expecting to include mathematics as a major component of their university studies, either as a subject in its own right or within courses such as physics, engineering and technology.
+The Mathematics Analysis and Approaches Higher Level course is a demanding two year course that covers the equivalent of at least two semesters of college level mathematics.
+Math HL caters for students with a good background in mathematics who are competent in a range of analytical and technical skills.
+The majority of these students will be expecting to include mathematics as a major component of their university studies, either as a subject in its own right or within courses such as physics, pure mathematics, engineering and technology.
 Others may take this subject because they have a strong interest in mathematics and enjoy meeting its challenges and engaging with its problems.